decentralgabe/terraform-aws-lifecycle-hook-runner/README.md

 ## Requirements

-- A Consul KV store that lambda can write to from your AWS environment
+- A script that the lambda will run
 - The AWS SSM agent is installed on your instances
 - An Autoscaling Group name to attach this to
 - A subnet with a NAT Gateway (for Lambda to reach out to SSM)